dpiponi/Moodler/Moodler/README.md

 * Try dragging on knobs.
 * 'alt-drag' on background.
 * 'alt-q' to quit.
-* 'r' to run an external command.
+* 'alt-r' to run an external command.
 These are loaded from scripts/
-* 'l' to load a complete patch.
-These are loaded from saves/ That's where the `-f` option loads files from too.
-  Files in saves/ were all machine generated with 's'.
+* 'alt-l' to load a complete patch.
+These are loaded from saves/ Files in saves/ were all machine generated with 's'.
   Type type the final ".hs" in an argument to 'r' or 'l'
-* 's' to save a complete patch.
+* 'alt-s' to save a complete patch.
-* 'd' to delete a module.
+* '<delete>' to delete a module.
 * '=' while on a knob to set its (floating point number) value.

 You can also